quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ~~~

 ## Share-state Retry Token
-In this case, shared-state retry token are is issued by retry service, so the
+In this case, the shared-state retry token is issued by retry service, so the
 opaque data of shared-state retry token body would be null({{shared-state-retry}}).
 ~~~
 LB configuration: